Don't trust lead scoring? Here's how we changed American Standard's mind, and how you can get the same results

 - If you are struggling with low conversion rates: add a lead score or credit score proxy to help reimagine how you prioritize leads in your contact center.

 A lead score is simply a fancy data point that gives your dialer and CRM the intelligence they were designed to use.
-Obviously I’m partial to Faraday, but there are others out there.
+It's powered by the same consumer context in the Faraday Identity Graph — the property, demographic, financial, and life-event signals that tell you who's actually likely to buy.
+Obviously I'm partial to Faraday, but there are others out there.
 Find someone who can build a model quickly and iterate.
-If you can’t refine the model quickly, you are going to think this process isn’t working.
-It’s the wrong conclusion, good modeling takes time and iteration.
+If you can't refine the model quickly, you are going to think this process isn't working.
+It's the wrong conclusion, good modeling takes time and iteration.

 Your business is too critical for suffering through the gauntlet of making crappy tools work.
 If you simplify your tech stack, you can actually measure what matters: the current conversion rate at every stage of the funnel.
 When high-score leads rise to the top, reps focus their time where it matters, credit declines shrink, and your entire stack becomes more effective without adding new complexity.